noy4/kuwasidian/docs/notes/sentences.en.md

 I want to do something fun, something interesting.
 So I'll keep gathering whatever seems useful, and keep living my life today, too.

+[What I want to do in the future]
+Someday I want my own studio or workspace where I can hide away, learn new things, and make stuff all day.
+For example, I want to print things with a 3D printer, work on electronics projects, build web apps, practice cooking, and practice instruments.